Russia-India Relations in the Broader Geopolitical Context

 Document Introduction

-The core value of this report lies in its objective presentation of the complexity of Russia-India relations: on one hand, the two countries share broad consensus on issues such as multipolarity, regional security, and global governance, with people-to-people friendship and cultural affinity providing a solid foundation for bilateral ties; on the other hand, strategic differences such as India's "Look East" policy and Russia's "Pivot to the East," the influence of China, and perceptual divergences arising from the Quadrilateral Security Dialogue (Quad) constitute structural constraints on deepening cooperation.
+The core value of this report lies in its objective presentation of the complexity of Russia-India relations.
+On one hand, the two countries share broad consensus on issues such as multipolarity, regional security, and global governance, with people-to-people friendship and cultural affinity providing a solid foundation for bilateral ties.
+On the other hand, strategic differences such as India's "Look East" policy and Russia's "Pivot to the East," the influence of China, and perceptual divergences arising from the Quadrilateral Security Dialogue (Quad) constitute structural constraints on deepening cooperation.
 The report's data sources include bilateral trade statistics, government documents, corporate cooperation agreements, and in-depth expert interviews, ensuring the objectivity and credibility of the analysis.

-Based on empirical analysis, the report proposes targeted policy recommendations, including expanding trade diversification in non-energy sectors, strengthening local currency settlement mechanisms, advancing the construction of the "International North-South Transport Corridor," deepening cooperation in nuclear and renewable energy, and establishing a risk prevention and control system for high-tech cooperation.
-These recommendations provide practical references for policymakers, think tank researchers, and the business communities of both countries, holding significant academic value and practical relevance for understanding the pathways and logic of major power cooperation in a multipolar world.
+Based on empirical analysis, the report proposes targeted policy recommendations, including expanding trade diversification in non-energy sectors, strengthening local currency settlement mechanisms, advancing the construction of the International North-South Transport Corridor, deepening cooperation in nuclear and renewable energy, and establishing a risk prevention and control system for high-tech collaboration.
+These recommendations provide practical references for policymakers, think tank researchers, and the business communities of both countries, holding significant academic value and practical implications for understanding the pathways and logic of major power collaboration in a multipolar world.